 Puerto Rico’s economic problems are affecting people on the island, but they’ve had a completely different economic effect on the mainland: growing numbers of Puerto Rican consumers.

 As Puerto Ricans leave Puerto Rico in record numbers, they make up part of the fast-growing Hispanic sector on the mainland — a group that is growing 8% faster than the population as a whole.
-Geoscape, a business intelligence research firm, is quoted in El Vocero as predicting that Hispanics as a whole will reach 18% of the U.S. population by 2019, with some 4 million Puerto Ricans included in that total — second only to Mexican Americans within the group.
-Since current data shows that there are 4,916,000 self-identified Puerto Ricans in the U.S., these numbers seem conservative.
+Hispanics as a whole make up 18% of the U.S. population, with some 5 million Puerto Ricans included in that total — second only to Mexican Americans within the group.

 U.S. companies are responding to this population change in a variety of ways.
 Walmart, the nation’s largest retailer, has identified serving the Hispanic community as a priority, responding to demographic changes with initiatives like the fully bilingual Supermercado de Walmart now being tested in some Southwestern communities.
 CPG (consumer packaged goods) companies are adding Spanish language information to packaging.
 Politicians are investing in Spanish-language media and even attempting to speak Spanish themselves, whether or not they are Hispanic.